Former South Korean President Park indicted for bribery and abuse of power

 (CNN)Former South Korean President Park Geun-hye has been officially indicted on a number of charges including abuse of power, prosecutors confirmed Monday.

+A historic leader from a South Korean political dynasty, Park was forced from office in March amid a massive corruption scandal that engulfed not just her government but major international companies such as Samsung and Lotte Group.

-The disgraced former leader will also be forced to defend allegations of coercion, attempted coercion, receiving and demanding bribes, and leaking confidential information.
+Now the disgraced former leader will be made to defend allegations of coercion, attempted coercion, receiving and demanding bribes, and leaking confidential information.

+The Constitutional Court upheld Park's impeachment by South Korea's National Assembly on March 10, removing the president from office and leaving her open to prosecution.

-Park was originally arrested by South Korean authorities on March 30.
-She'd already been removed from office after a Constitutional Court ruling on March 10 confirmed her impeachment.
+Park was arrested by South Korean authorities on March 30.

 Judge Kang Bu-young, who issued the warrant for the former leader's arrest, told reporters by text message in late March that "major crimes have been ascertained."

+The daughter of controversial former leader Park Chung-hee, the younger Park's election as South Korea's first female president in 2012 was hailed as historic at the time.

+Under Park's leadership, South Korea moved even closer to the United States, including an agreement to deploy the THAAD missile defense system to the Korean peninsula despite China and North Korea's strong objections.

-Park's rapid fall from power followed reports in late 2016 that her close confidante, Choi Soon-sil, used her position to raise large donations from South Korean companies for foundations Choi had set up.
+Her rapid fall from power followed reports in late 2016 that her close confidante, Choi Soon-sil, used her position to raise large donations from South Korean companies for foundations Choi had set up.

 Three televised apologies by Park couldn't stop the public outrage, which led to enormous protests in the capital Seoul.

-Less than six months after the scandal emerged, Park's impeachment was confirmed by South Korea's Constitutional Court.
+Less than three months after the scandal emerged, Park was impeached by a vote of 234 to 56 in the South Korean National Assembly.

 New president to be chosen